dream-horizon-org/raven-thunder/docs/docs/getting-started/overview.md

 ### Journeys

-A **Journey** is a configured sequence of steps that responds to user actions.
+A **Journey** is a configured sequence of steps/nodes that responds to user actions.
 As users perform actions in your application, each action can trigger a step in the Journey.
-When the user's actions match the configured rules for a step, Thunder displays the corresponding engagement or prompt.
-Journeys are the primary entities in Thunder that define how the system responds to user behavior, enabling you to deliver contextual experiences based on what users do.
+When the user's actions match the configured rules for a step, Thunder displays the corresponding engagement or prompt such as Bottomsheet, Tooltip, in-app Popup.
+Nudges can be configured on a journey Node.

 #### Key Features

-- **State Machine**: Each Journey uses a state machine to track user progress through different states
+- **State Machine**: A Journey is represented using state machines
 - **Rules & Eligibility**: Journeys define who can see them (cohort eligibility) and when they should be shown based on user actions
 - **Frequency Control**: Limits how often a user can enter a Journey (per session, time window, or lifetime)
 - **Status Management**: Journeys have lifecycle statuses: `DRAFT`, `SCHEDULED`, `LIVE`, `PAUSED`, `CONCLUDED`, `TERMINATED`